Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/instrument_marks/index.rst

 Inspecting the component to which an instrument mark is attached
 ----------------------------------------------------------------

+Use :py:attr:`~abjad.tools.marktools.Mark.start_component`
-Use ``start_component`` to inspect the component to which an instrument mark is attached:
+to inspect the component to which an instrument mark is attached:

 ::